-This vegan quiche recipe is gluten free and can be totally nut-free if you swap the cashews for sunflower seeds.
-Filled with asparagus, leek and mushrooms, it's the perfect springtime dinner.
+This vegan quiche recipe is gluten free and can be nut-free if you swap the cashews for sunflower seeds.
+Filled with asparagus, leek and mushrooms, it's the perfect spring dinner.

 I really hope you love this eggless quiche as much as I do.
 It's been a labour of love to put it together, but I genuinely feel it encompasses the textures and flavours of a traditional quiche well, while being completely vegan and made from whole foods.

-One thing to note about this oat crust is that it can be a little crumbly.
-The crust holds together well enough, but do be aware it's a little more delicate than regular wheat pastry, so be patient with it!
+Delicate crust - One thing to note about this oat crust is that it can be a little crumbly.
+It holds together well enough, but do be aware it's a little more delicate than regular wheat pastry, so be patient with it!
 If the crust cracks when you're rolling it out, simply plug the hole with a little excess pastry.

 Quiche is usually made with eggs and cheese in the filling.
 For this vegan version, I've substituted cashews, sunflower seeds and a little chickpea flour for the eggs and cheese to create a similar texture.
 I've also used nutritional yeast to give the quiche a slightly 'cheesy' flavour.